-NTR 107 Nutrition I 2 gh
+NTR 107 Nutrition I 2ah

-An introduction to the principals of nutrition and health promotion, including the health promotion concept, dietary trends and guidelines, tools and methods, and food safety and labeling.
+This course is an introduction to the principals of nutrition and health promotion, including the health promotion concept, dietary trends and guidelines, tools and methods, and food safety and labeling.

-NTR 108 Nutrition II 2 qh
+NTR 108 Nutrition II 2qh

-A study of energy in nutrition; the role of vitamins, minerals, and water; and weight management.
+This course is a study of energy in nutrition; the role of vitamins, minerals, and water; and weight management.

-NTR 109 Nutrition III 2 qh
+NTR 109 Nutrition III 2ah

-A study of nutrition throughout the life cycle, including nutrients of healthy mothers and infants, nutrition in childhood and adolescence, and nutrition and aging.
+This course is a study of nutrition throughout the life cycle, including nutrients of healthy mothers and infants, nutrition in childhood and adolescence, and nutrition and aging.

-NTR 110 Nutrition 5 qh
+NTR 110 Nutrition 5qh

-A course designed to cover the measurement of diet and the role of nutrients in body function and throughout the life cycle in order to promote changes to increase life expectancy, to decrease cardiovascular disease, and to improve dietary patterns.
+This course is designed to cover the measurement of diet and the role of nutrients in body function and throughout the life cycle in order to promote changes to increase life expectancy, to decrease cardiovascular disease, and to improve dietary patterns.
 (NTR 107, NTR 108, and NTR 109 combined, condensed, and taught in one single course.)